eosnetworkfoundation/grant-framework/applications/ShuFanNFT.md

 ## Development Status

 - The ShuFan NFT project was launched in March 2021 and has been running on EOS for more than 15 months.
+- Up to now, the [shufan.free collection](https://eos.atomichub.io/explorer/collection/shufan.free) has reached 1270 EOS in sales, [ranking 18th on the entire network](https://eos.atomichub.io/ranking), and it is also the **only** illustration art collection on the list.
-The recently released popular work is the [panda series](https://eos.atomichub.io/profile/shufan.free#sets-shufan.free-0-0), which includes 4 panda-related illustrations, and refreshed the one mint (100 $EOS) and one selling (150 $EOS) price.
+- The recently released popular work is the [panda series](https://eos.atomichub.io/profile/shufan.free#sets-shufan.free-0-0), which includes 4 panda-related illustrations, and refreshed the one mint (100 $EOS) and one selling (150 $EOS) price.
 - At present, the basic settings of NFT project management, the structure of the media platform, and the IP construction of the ShuFan NFT brand have been completed.
 - Shu Fan is now constantly creating new artworks and making a series of promotion plans.